Maneren/dotfiles/SOFTWARE.md

 # Software

-Attempt to as-comprehensively-as-possible list non-core applications I use in or along this config.
-The list is being continuously updated, but not necessarily in sync with the config and mainly just for my own reference.
+Attempt to exhaustively list non-core applications I use in or along this config.
+The list is being updated, but not necessarily always in sync with the config and mainly just for my own reference.

 - [archivemount](https://github.com/cybernoid/archivemount) - archive mounter
 - [ast-grep](https://github.com/so-fancy/ast-grep) - AST aware `grep`